 Strap on your hiking boots because your second day starts at the base of Spencer Butte.
 There are three ways to climb: the Willamette Trail Head, starting at 52nd and Willamette, six miles round trip; the South Willamette Trail Head, starting at 85401 South Willamette, just over two miles round trip; and the Fox Hollow Trail Head, starting at Fox Hollow and Christensen, and slightly less than six miles round trip.

 Post-hike brunch continues your time in south Eugene: Glenwood on Alder Street.
 Choose from their extensive and allergy-friendly menu options, such as the 13th Street Scramble or hazelnut French toast.
 Once your belly is full (and it will be), start exploring campus.
-Visit Bill Bowerman at Hayward Field, wander through the Knight Library stacks, pretend you’re a student while checking out the EMU, and take in one of the amazing exhibits at Jordan Schnitzer.
+Visit Bill Bowerman at Hayward Field, wander through the Knight Library stacks, pretend you’re a student while checking out the EMU, and take in one of the amazing exhibits at the Jordan Schnitzer Museum of Art.

 For an afternoon snack, get an ice cream cone from Prince Puckler’s, only blocks from central campus and a Eugene classic since 1975.
 They have traditional flavors like strawberry, chocolate, and rocky road, while also offering scoops of “Velvet Hammer” (tiger espresso with chocolate and cinnamon) and Mandarin chocolate (chocolate with orange), all made locally.